damko/gnome3-plus-i3/README.md

 ## About

-By installing this repo your system will be able to load Gnome3 session and, then, i3 window manager inside it.
+By installing this repo your system will be able to load Gnome3 session and, then, the [i3 window manager](https://i3wm.org/) inside it.

 Repository creation date: @2017-07-05
 Repository last-update: @2017-09-021